Tec94/hack-uta/frontend/src/components/chatbot/README.md

 - Responsive design for mobile and desktop

 #### API Integration
-- Uses Gemini Pro model for intelligent responses
+- Uses Gemini 2.5 Flash model for intelligent responses
 - Includes user budget context in prompts
 - Maintains last 5 messages for conversation context
 - Graceful fallback when API is unavailable